dksasaki/MOM6_COBALT_NEUS25/README2.md

 ## Workflow Overview

 The general workflow is presented below.
-Each numbered step is documented b

-### Setup Phase
+### Setup and execution
 ```mermaid
 flowchart LR
     A[1.
 Clone Repository] --> B[2.
 Build Executable]